RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 Our ROS-based GUI can be enhanced to include real-time streaming of sensor topics, providing a comprehensive visualization tool for debugging and monitoring system performance.
 The interface should includes:

-- **Live Sensor Data Feeds**: Displaying IMU, barometer, GPS, sonar, and camera outputs.
+- **Live Sensor Data Feeds**: Displaying IMU, barometer, and camera outputs.
 - **Real-Time 3D Mapping**: Visualization of detected obstacles and planned trajectories.
 - **System Status Indicators**: Battery levels, motor commands, and control mode (manual/autonomous).
 - **Logging & Playback**: Time-stamped data recording for post-mission analysis.